Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 -   **E.David Huckaby:** Add the writing of particles to `writeFieldsOften`
 -   **Alexey Matveichev:** -   release generation script.
     -   Automatic `swakConfiguration`
--   **Mark Olesen:** -   port to OpenFOAM+ v1612
+-   **Mark Olesen:** -   port to OpenFOAM+ since v1612
     -   improvements to scripts
 -   **Philippose Rajan:** -   Bugfix for segmentation faults in parallel
+-   **Matti Rauter:** -   Spell-checking the compilation scripts

 If anyone is forgotten: let me know

-According to the commits in the `mercurial`-repository (and the repositories of the projects from which swak emerged) contributors are (ordered by the year of their first contribution):
+According to the commits in the `mercurial`-repository (and the repositories of the projects from which swak emerged) contributors are (ordered by the year of their first contribution.
+EMail is the latest under which this author submitted):

--   2006-2017 Bernhard F.W.
+-   2006-2018 Bernhard F.W.
 Gschaider <bgschaid@hfd-research.com>
 -   2008 Hannes Kroeger (hannes@kroegeronline.net)
 -   2008-2009, 2012 Martin Beaudoin, Hydro-Quebec (beaudoin.martin@ireq.ca)
 -   2010 Marianne Mataln <mmataln@ice-sf.at>